secretstartups/handbook/finance/procurement/index.html.md

 Procurement is the process of selecting vendors, strategic vetting, selection, negotiation of contracts, and the actual purchasing of goods.
 Procurement acquires all the goods, services, and work that is vital to GitLab.

 ## <i class="fas fa-stream" id="biz-tech-icons"></i>  What is the Procurement Process at GitLab?
-Anytime a purchase is being made on behalf of GitLab that does not qualify as a personal expense, or meet the list of exceptions, a Coupa Purchase Request must be approved BEFORE a purchase and/or work can begin.
+Anytime a purchase is being made on behalf of GitLab that does not qualify as a personal expense, or meet the list of exceptions, a Zip Request must be submitted and fully approved BEFORE a purchase and/or work can begin.

 [Exceptions to the PO policy](https://about.gitlab.com/handbook/finance/procurement/#-what-are-the-exceptions-to-the-po-policy) include, but are not limited to, purchases under $5,000 USD.